JacobMiske/JacobMiske.github.io/_pages/aws/AWS_cert_solu_arch_assoc_notes/02_design_preformant_arch.md

 Data warehouse with redshift, sql interface.
 Getting aggregate numbers on tables.

 #### 2.2: Apply caching to improve performance
+Improve without changing logic.
+Low hanging fruit for improvement.

+A CDN like CloudFront can be used to cache data closer to users. (content deliver network)

+Non-cached content can be retrieved from an origin.

+Caching with Elasticache improves round trip time.

+You can use memcached or redis

+Memcached is easier but redis gives data types.

 #### 2.3: Design Solutions for Elasticity and Scalability
+EDS

+##### CloudFront
+Used to serve static or dynamic content.
+Benefit from dynamic is not through caching.
+Rides on the AWS backbone instead of public servers.
+Protect private content.
+Improves with security (WAF).

+Autoscaling launches or terminates instances.
+Can automatically reg new instances with load balancers.

+This domain was about Preformant Systems.
+If data is unstructured, S3 is often the solution.